kristielim/kit/documentation/onboarding.md

 16. Request a reviewer.
 Choose someone that you haven't asked to review your code before.
 Wait for a reviewer to get back to you.
 If you're the reviewer, write comments on anything you're confused about or you think is incorrect.

 17. Once your change is approved, merge to the master branch.
+You might have some merge conflicts, which means someone else already made a change somewhere you made a change.
+Use the GitHub editor to fix the conflicts.
+You might need to coordinate with whoever made the conflicting change.